 Irving Stowe passed away some years ago, but his widow and I talked about the early days of Greenpeace.
 Dorothy, 87 years old when we talked, and remains gracious and engaged.
 The whole thing started at my house with my husband and another couple who were also Quakers.
 Our house was a hub of political activity.
 We were involved in anti-war activity.
 Lots of meetings going on, a lot of different issues that affect people’s lives.
 Quakers believe that killing people never solved anything.

 Dorothy continues to entertain visiting Quakers and Greenpeace friends in her Vancouver home.
 “Last August, we had the 30 member crew of the Esperanza over.
-The Esperanza was the name of the original boat that sailed to the Aleutian Island of Amchitka which was the proposed testing site by the United States of a 1.2 megaton nuclear bomb.
+The Esperanza was the name of one of the boats that sailed to the Aleutian Island of Amchitka which was the proposed testing site by the United States of a 1.2 megaton nuclear bomb.
 Not only was the 1.2 megaton nuclear bomb detonated, there was a later test of a 5-ton nuclear bomb at Amchitka.”

 The Greenpeace movement was born and soon solidified.
 Dorothy’s favorite memory, a Greenpeace Benefit Concert, raised $18,000 to charter the Esperanza to sail to Amchitka and protest.
 Joni Mitchell, Phil Oaks and James Taylor participated in the concert and they helped make the trip possible.
 Vancouver is the closest major city to Amchitka and I asked her if she had gone on the original trip to Amchitka in 1969.
 “Oh, no!
 The captain wouldn’t take women.
 He was an old fisherman and superstitious.
 He named the boat after a woman, but no women were allowed on it.”